 There is not a standard cost when it comes to breast reduction, as surgery is tailored to each individual.
 For many patients, breast reduction may be covered by your health insurance.
 There are numerous factors that can impact pricing, including:

-- Your geographical location – surgery in Denton may be priced differently than procedures performed in other parts of Texas.
+- Your geographical location – surgery may be priced differently than procedures performed in other communities.